 The term "fictitious business name" (or "assumed business name," "trade name," or "DBA" for "doing business as") is used when a business uses a name that's different from its legal name.
-For instance, if John O'Toole names his sole proprietorship Turtle's Classic Cars, the name "Turtle's Classic Cars" is a fictitious business name because it does not contain John's last name, "O'Toole."
+For instance, if John O'Toole names his sole proprietorship Turtle's Classic Cars, the name "Turtle's Classic Cars" is a fictitious business name because it doesn't contain John's full name, "John O'Toole."

-If your business uses a fictitious business name, you'll need to register it with a government agency -- in most states, your local county clerk's office.
+If your business uses a fictitious business name, you'll need to register it with a government agency—in most states, your local county clerk's office.

 If you're starting a corporation, LLC, or limited partnership, your official business name will be automatically registered when you file your articles of incorporation, articles of organization, or statement of limited partnership with your state filing office.
-However, if you will sell products or services under a different name, you must also file a fictitious name statement (sometimes called an "assumed" name statement) with the state or county where your business is headquartered.
+However, if you'll sell products or services under a different name, you must also file a fictitious name statement (sometimes called an "assumed" name statement) with the state or county where your business is headquartered.

-Other types of businesses may also have to comply with fictitious or assumed business name requirements.
+Other types of businesses might also have to comply with fictitious or assumed business name requirements.
 Generally, any business that doesn't use its legal name as part of its business name must file a fictitious name statement with a government agency, usually the county clerk's office.